HARSHA1995/Dynamic-Web-Application/README.md

 http://ec2-54-218-80-37.us-west-2.compute.amazonaws.com
 ```

-<p> when the input is given in UI application, whether to get multiplication table or palindrome.
+<p> when the input is given in the UI application, whether to get multiplication table or palindrome.
 It will not redirected to the other page instead the URL remains unchanged. </p>